ninoseki/miteru/README.md

 [![asciicast](https://asciinema.org/a/ga6ZbwuK1HOLOyELb23QrSvJP.svg)](https://asciinema.org/a/ga6ZbwuK1HOLOyELb23QrSvJP)

-Note: Stoped the process during the execution because it takes minutes to finish.
+Note: In this demo, I stopped the process during the execution because it takes minutes to finish.

 ## Note